EDUCATOR | WRITER | STORYTELLER

 Audre Lorde wrote, “When I dare to be powerful, to use my strength in the service of my vision, then it becomes less and less important whether I am afraid” (Sister Outsider, 1984; 2012).
 I believe in using my power for the betterment of society.
-As a lover of humans and culture, I actively use my career choices to effect change and advocate for the causes I care about.
-From organizing a fundraising walk, to developing a girls’ mentoring curriculum, to donating my time and leadership skills to organizations such as the Girl Scouts and the American Council on Education Women’s Network, I love through advocacy.
+As such, my work as an educator is aligned to effect change and advocate for the causes I care about — Whether it is on the subject of systemic medical trauma, harmful workplace dynamics, pathways for mental wellness, or understanding personality development and preferences (i.e., MBTI©).
+I am committed to the transformational process of teaching and learning.
+As an educator, writer, and storyteller, I am compelled to take every opportunity and every topic as an intentional part of the journey towards liberation through learning.

 Pierre, D. (2021).
 Presumed Incompetent II: Race, class power, and resistance of women in academia.
 Growth: The Journal of the Association for Christians in Student Development: Vol. 20: No. 20, Article 6.